Donner Canadian Foundation

 Grant making includes interests in land and wildlife conservation in Canada and internationally.

-Grants in support of conservation.
-Some of the Foundation’s grants in this area support projects related to wildlife and local communities in developing countries.
+Grants in support of international affairs; grants in support of conservation.
+Some of the Foundation’s grants in these two program areas support projects related to wildlife conservation, water supply, and other dimensions of natural resources in the developing world.

 Donner’s grants are restricted to organizations that have Canadian charitable status.

-The majority of grants range from C$5 thousand to C$100 thousand, with a few that are larger.
+The majority of grants range from CAN$5 thousand to CAN$100 thousand, with a few that are larger.

 However, it maintains information about charitable organizations and their work.
 Organizations may send a brief description of their goals and programs to the Foundation’s Executive Director.
 If there is a potential match with the Foundation’s interests, Donner will reply to request more information.